Key Stage 1

 Funding Information for Schools

 On completion of the survey, schools could qualify for funding at Key Stage 1.
-Providing that the Terms and Conditions are fulfilled, the funding is paid directly to schools providing KS1 teaching on the 20th of each month between April and March.
+Providing that the Terms and Conditions are fulfilled, the funding is paid directly to schools on the 20th of each month between May and March.

 Funding is a contribution towards the cost of a KS1 music curriculum.
-It is calculated at £3 per KS1 pupil (based on 2017 census figures).
+It is calculated at £2.50 per KS1 pupil (based on 2017 census figures).
 There is a minimum payment to schools of £100.